gobeyondidentity/developer-docs/docs/integration-guides/azure-ad-b2c.md

 ## Configure Azure AD B2C

-1. [Register an application](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications?tabs=app-reg-ga). <mark>Shouldn't this be a prerequisite?</mark>
+In your Azure AD B2C tenant, you'll need to register an application and configure an OIDC provider.

+1. First, register a web application following [this tutorial from Microsoft]](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications?tabs=app-reg-ga).

-2. In the Azure portal, select **Identity Providers > New OpenID Connect provider** and use the following values.
+2. Next, in the Azure portal, select **Identity Providers > New OpenID Connect provider** and use the following values.
 Then click **Save**.

   ![](../images/azure-ad-b2c-identity-providers-new-oidc-connection.png)